NHaml/NHaml/README.markdown

 License
 ================
-Copyright (c) 2010 Andrew Peters, Steve Wagner, Simon Cropp
+Copyright (c) 2010 Andrew Peters, Steve Wagner, Simon Cropp, Zsolt Sz.
+Sztupák

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal